felixsch/coursera-weather-prediction/README.md

-A quick webapp using flask and sqlalchemy to load weather predictions from openMeteo.
+A quick web application using Flask and Sqlalchemy to load weather predictions from openMeteo.

 ## How to run this App